 Meta-analysis

-The models reported here are hierarchical random-effects models (infant groups nested within papers) of variance-weighted effect sizes, which we computed with the R [@R] package metafor [@metafor].
+The models reported here are multilevel random-effects of variance-weighted effect sizes, which we computed with the R [@R] package metafor [@metafor].
 To investigate how development impacts mispronunciation sensitivity, our core theoretical question, we introduced age (centered; continuous and measured in days but transformed into months for ease of interpreting estimates by dividing by 30.44) as a moderator to our main model.
 For a subsequent exploratory investigation of experimental characteristics, we introduced each characteristic as a moderator (more detail below).

 Results